wellywahyudi/GeoRAG/docs/cli-reference.md

 ### add

-Add a geospatial dataset to the workspace.
+Add a geospatial dataset or batch process multiple datasets from a directory.

 **Usage:**